forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/scanner-commands/dfa.md

 Set SFGE_JVM_ARGS to work around [OutOfMemory errors](./en/v3.x/salesforce-graph-engine/working-with-sfge/#outofmemory-java-heap-space-error) and other JVM issues while executing scanner:run:dfa command.
 Refer to JVM documentation for more info.
 The equivalent flag on the `scanner:run:dfa` command is `--sfgejvmargs`.

 ### *SFGE_RULE_DISABLE_WARNING_VIOLATION*
 Set to true to suppress warning violations, such as those related to `StripInaccessable` READ access (default: false).
-The equivalent flag on the `scanner:run:dfa` command is `--ignore-parse-errors`.
+The equivalent flag on the `scanner:run:dfa` command is `--rule-disable-warning-violation`.

 ### *SFGE_RULE_THREAD_COUNT*
 Modify SFGE_RULE_THREAD_COUNT to adjust the number of threads that will each execute DFA-based rules (default: 4).
 The equivalent flag on the `scanner:run:dfa` command is `--rule-thread-count`.